MTF Fact Sheet

 MTF is committed to Research and Development to ensure innovative clinical options.

-MTF provides consistent and generous support for grants, fellowships, and educational opportunities awarding more than $32M through 2011 in Research Grants.
+MTF provides consistent and generous support for grants, fellowships, and educational opportunities awarding about $30M through 2015 in Research Grants.

 MTF does not work with any independent, for-profit tissue recovery agencies.